allan-walpy/my-dev-guide/code_conventions.md

 }
 ```

-you still need to understand the expression if you are modifying it,
+you still need to understand the expression if you are modifying it, but the
-but the calling code is now much easier to grasp;
+calling code is now much easier to grasp;

 ### call the more overloaded method from other overloads

 `AV1551 Call the more overloaded method from other overloads`

-**recommendation**: this guideline only applies to overloads that are intended to
+**recommended**: this guideline only applies to overloads that are intended to
 provide optional arguments;

 ```csharp